 As Mozart's condition worsened, Requiem in 3D hung in the air, with the privileged visitors looking on in awe.
 The work was extraordinary though still a skeleton.
 The primary geometry and the major movements were laid out but inner harmonies were missing.
 Furthermore, the outer layer was still full of gaps that needed enclosing.

 As Mozart lapsed in and out of conciseness, the great composer uttered out his final instructions for the completion of the Requiem.
 Süssmayr took notes.
-THE DECEPTION

 Mozart had told his long-suffering wife, Constanze, of the mysterious messenger who had commissioned Requiem in 3D a few months earlier.
 The messenger was soon to return and collect the work in exchange for another purse of gold.